alberttwong/containers-quickstarts/tool-box/README.md

 ## OpenShift

-Run the container in OpenShift: `$ oc run -i -t tool-box-mongo --image=atwong/tool-box --rm bash` or use the UI and do container image deploy.
+To run the container in OpenShift and get a shell, you have 2 options.
+First option is to go to the correct project `$ oc project` and run the container `$ oc run -i -t tool-box-mongo --image=atwong/tool-box --rm bash`.
+Another option is to use the UI and use the service catalog to perform a container image deploy.
+Next, navigate to the pod and then click on terminal to get a shell.
+To delete the pod after using it, delete the deployment or deployment config.

 ## Docker

-Run the container in the background, then shell into.
-There are important things the container does at boot that you don't want to override.
 If you need sudo for docker: `$ sudo docker run -it atwong/tool-box /bin/bash` or if you don't need sudo: `$ docker run -it atwong/tool-box /bin/bash`